-If your child suffered due to medical negligence, reach out to our dedicated medical malpractice team.
+If your child suffered due to medical negligence in New York, reach out to our dedicated medical malpractice team.
 We have former nurses on our staff and have recovered hundreds of millions of dollars for our clients.
 We can use our more than 50 years of experience and resources to investigate your case.
 If a doctor or hospital staff member endangered your child’s life and future, we can fight to get you full compensation.
 Call us today at (212) 986-7353 to get a free case evaluation.

 WRSMH attorney Philip Russotti obtained a $10 Million mediation settlement for failure to timely perform a Cesarean Section.
 The case was venued in Orange County, NY.

 WRSMH attorney, Phil Russotti, obtained a $6 million settlement for our client whose child suffered severe brain damage during birth.

 We claimed that the baby should have been delivered by emergency C-Section or forceps delivery.
 He was ultimately diagnosed with cerebral palsy and spastic quadriparesis.

 $3.9 Million - New York Birth Injury Case

 Attorney Philip Russotti argued that as a result of this negligence, the child suffered hypoxia which resulted in mild retardation, severe ADHD and social isolation as well as difficulties with fine motor skills.